-The release of Crown Lands’ self-titled debut album—produced by six-time Grammy winner Dave Cobb (Lady Gaga, Chris Stapleton, Brandi Carlile, Rival Sons) — marks the arrival of a major new force in rock and roll.
+The release of Crown Lands’ self-titled debut album—produced by six-time Grammy winner Dave Cobb (Lady Gaga, Chris Stapleton, Brandi Carlile, Rival Sons) — marked the arrival of a major new force in rock and roll.
 Raised in Southwestern Ontario, Comeau (guitar, bass and keys) and Cody Bowles (vocals and drums) are bringing together a range of influences and, drawing on their own intense personal chemistry, creating something unique and fresh.

 “We’re really inspired by the town we came from,” says Bowles.
 “Oshawa has this really specific kind of sound.
 People would describe it as ‘blackgrass’ — like a dark bluegrass.
 But we were always massive prog fans, so we wanted to blend the two of those things together.”

-The two musicians met six years ago, when Comeau came home for Christmas from Los Angles, where he had been playing in a reggae band.
+The two musicians met seven years ago, when Comeau came home for Christmas from Los Angles, where he had been playing in a reggae band.
 Bonding over their shared obsession with Rush, they became “instant best friends” and started jamming together in a local barn, switching up instruments, but never straying from a two-piece set-up.

 “We got ambitious really fast,” says Comeau.
 “We started booking shows—we called them ‘401 Runs’ because we’d drive a few hours on the highway east or west.
 When I bought a mini-van, we had room for more members or more gear and we had to make a choice.
 I like vintage amps, big amps, and vintage synthesisers, so we took all the seats out and filled it to the roof, and we would actually sleep on top of our gear.”